KwabenaNyinaku/nd00333_AZMLND_C2/README.md

 ![Screenshot (36)](https://user-images.githubusercontent.com/48255327/159696269-b113ffb4-9233-49b1-bdb2-f9efad1055d9.png)

 ## Deploy the best model
-Completion of the experiment derived the best model which was deployed using the Azure Container instance and enabling authentication.
-Deploying the Best Model will allow to interact with the HTTP API servie and interact with the model by sending data over POST requests.
+Upon completion of the experiment, the best model was derived, which is deployed using the Azure Container instance.
+Deploying the Best Model will allow to interact with the HTTP API server and interact with the model by sending data over POST requests.

 ## Enable logging
-After the best model was deployed, application insights was enabled and the logs were retrieved by running the logs.py python file with the updated model name.
+After the best model was deployed, application insights were enabled, and the logs were retrieved by running the logs.py script with the updated model name.
 Screenshot of application insights enabled:
 ![Screenshot (38)](https://user-images.githubusercontent.com/48255327/159697660-cf7b4ce1-4135-4782-a330-8d6afa185679.png)
 Screenshot of logs:
 ![Screenshot (37)](https://user-images.githubusercontent.com/48255327/159698174-0508bb0d-49ad-43bf-aa3d-2b24ee9282ea.png)

 ## Swagger Documentation
 The deployed model was then consumed using swagger.
-The deployed model's swagger json file is copied and used during to access the documentation.
+The deployed model's swagger JSON file is copied and used in accessing the documentation.
 Screenshots showing that swagger runs on localhost with the HTTP API methods and responses for the model:
 ![Screenshot (39)](https://user-images.githubusercontent.com/48255327/159699413-cd09df0d-55e7-438c-8da8-fb793f100d88.png)
 ![Screenshot (40)](https://user-images.githubusercontent.com/48255327/159699443-3608a0d7-7adc-4d58-a55e-e6c8fdeb6adc.png)